ANUJDWIVDI/ai-mini-proj/README.md

 ### 📈 Algorithm

-The web application implements K-means clustering algorithm to segment the customers based on their purchasing behavior.
-The number of clusters can be selected by the user.
+The web application implements Linear Regression adn the plots and its colors can be selected by the user .
 The results are displayed in a scatter plot, which can be downloaded as a PNG file.

 ### 🌟 Features